 What is your company’s purpose?
-What are your core beliefs?
+Core values and beliefs?
 What is your north star?

 If you were a new employee to your company, would you understand your marketing?

-Also, organizations get caught up in their company or industry jargon or acronyms (here are 25 of the worst).
+Organizations love Company or industry jargon.
+Especially acronyms (here are 25 of the worst).
 Does everyone understand what the jargon or acronyms mean?